Falence/nodejs-crud-app-with-db/README.md

 json format via the request body
 - If intern with the specified id does not exist, it returns an error message
 - If intern with the specified id exist, its data is updated.
-After update, a message and intern's old data are returned
+After update, a message and intern's updated data are returned
 ```
 ```
 https://ancient-castle-80560.herokuapp.com/api/interns/:id